 That was never a good idea, where Siri was concerned.

-So, she’d show him how she responded to such things.
+So, she’d show him how she responded to commands.
 Tonight, she would go into the king’s bed chamber, sit down on the floor, and refuse to strip.
 She’d confront the God King with her defiance.
 He didn’t want her.
 Well, she was tired of lying down before him and being ogled every night.
 She intended to explain this all to him in no uncertain terms.

 If he wanted to see her naked any more, he’d have to order servants in to force her clothing off.
 Yet, somehow she doubted that he’d do that.
 He’d made no move toward her.
 Even during his reign over the court proceedings earlier, he hadn’t done more than sit and watch.

 She was getting a new image in her head of this king.
-A man with so much power, he had grown lazy.
-A man who had everything, so why bother with anything?
-A man who liked others to do everything for him.
-People like that annoyed her--she had known some of them back in Idris, captains of the guard who had insisted making their men work hard, but who had themselves spent the afternoons playing cards.
+He was a man with so much power, he had grown lazy.
+He was a man who had everything, and so he bothered with nothing.
+He was a man who liked others to do everything for him.
+People like him annoyed her--she had known some of them back in Idris.
+Captains of the guard who had insisted making their men work hard, but who spent the afternoons playing cards.

 It was time the God King was defied by someone.
 More than that, it was time that his priests learned that they couldn’t simply bully her as much as they wanted to.
 She was tired of being used.
 Tonight, she would react.
 That was her decision.
-And it made her nervous as hell.
+And it made her nervous as all Colors.

-She glanced at Bluefingers, watching him.
+She glanced at Bluefingers.
 Eventually, she caught his eye.
 “Do they really watch me each night?” she asked, leaning in and whispering.

 He paused, paling slightly.
 Then, he glanced to either side, then shook his head.